mbillingr/matcho/README.md

 # Matcho
 A pattern matching and template library.

-Macho was originally written by a need to convert hierarchical JSON data into flattish data frames.
+Matcho was originally written by a need to convert hierarchical JSON data into flattish data frames.
 It may yet transcend this purpose.

 ## Installation